KostasValeckas/PyLongslit/paper/paper.md

 PyLongslit: the data and instructions needed to reproduce these results can be found [here](https://kostasvaleckas.github.io/PyLongslit/getting_started.html).

-PypeIt: the raw data and all pipeline output can be downloaded at [here](https://1drv.ms/u/c/1f8eedcff5109e73/IQCDsH7Kb7-rSKGVdDq4NcWQASfXO-LmNjDqQuR2lP80Zs4?e=WfeR6K).
+PypeIt: the raw data and all pipeline output can be downloaded [here](https://1drv.ms/u/c/1f8eedcff5109e73/IQCDsH7Kb7-rSKGVdDq4NcWQASfXO-LmNjDqQuR2lP80Zs4?e=WfeR6K).
 Instructions on how to re-create the results using the raw data can be found in the [PypeIt docutmentation](https://pypeit.readthedocs.io/en/stable/) (all the needed input to the pipeline (such as the .pypeit files) are provided together with the raw data.)

 # Limitations